EXCLUSIVE-Discover to enable tracking of purchases at gun retailers from April

 "We remain focused on continuing to protect and support lawful purchases on our network while protecting the privacy of cardholders," Discover said in its statement to Reuters.

-A Visa representative declined to comment on its schedule for the new code.
-Mastercard and American Express representatives did not immediately respond to requests for comment on their plans.
+Representatives for Discover's major peers -- Visa Inc V.N, Mastercard Inc MA.N and American Express Co AXP.N -- declined to comment to Reuters on what their schedules for introducing the new code are.
 Last fall, the companies said they would work to implement the code while respecting privacy rights.

-A representative for Geneva-based ISO said the new code, dubbed "5723 - Gun and ammunition shops" - would be available for financial institutions to use by the end of February.
+A representative for Geneva-based ISO said the new code, dubbed "5723 - Gun and ammunition shops" - will be available for financial institutions to use by the end of February.

 "The decision to use the new merchant category code is eventually left up to the users in the industry," the ISO representative said.